 The New Apostolic Church is politically neutral and independent.
 It is financed by the voluntary donations of its members.

-PDF-texts typical of the doctrine and organisation of the New Apostolic Church can be downloaded here.
 Please send your inquiries by e-mail or telephone.
 Click here for contact information.